Ashfield (NSW)

 Ashfield shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Ashfield is notably higher than national and state averages.
-As of 2016, 49.9% of residents aged 15 years and above held university qualifications, compared to the Australian average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees were the most common at 31.7%, followed by postgraduate qualifications (15.1%) and graduate diplomas (3.1%).
-Vocational pathways accounted for 22.5% of qualifications, with advanced diplomas at 11.4% and certificates at 11.1%.
+Educational attainment in Ashfield is notably higher than national averages.
+Specifically, 49.9% of residents aged 15+ possess university qualifications, surpassing the Australian average of 30.4% and the NSW average of 32.2%.
+This high level of educational attainment positions Ashfield favourably for knowledge-based opportunities.
+Bachelor degrees are the most common at 31.7%, followed by postgraduate qualifications (15.1%) and graduate diplomas (3.1%).

-Educational participation was high, with 28.9% of residents enrolled in formal education as of 2016.
-This included 10.1% in tertiary education, 5.9% in primary education, and 4.5% pursuing secondary education.
+Vocational pathways account for 22.5% of qualifications among those aged 15+, with advanced diplomas making up 11.4% and certificates 11.1%.
+Educational participation is also high, with 28.9% of residents currently enrolled in formal education.
+This includes 10.1% in tertiary education, 5.9% in primary education, and 4.5% pursuing secondary education.

 Frequently Asked Questions - Education